 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 There are some super family-friendly food festivals taking place across Ireland and if the weather is nice, nothing beats eating al fresco!
-They often hold child friendly events and workshops, great for introducing your child to new flavours and techniques.
-Here are some festivals to help you plan:
+There are often child-friendly events and workshops, great for introducing your child to new flavours and techniques.

 West Waterford Festival of Food